Mansfield (UK Parliament constituency): History

 The seat was created in the Redistribution of Seats Act 1885 and in the mid-19th century to the mid-20th century its economy centred on coal mining and the market town itself.
 Among many classes of local labourers saw organised Labour Party support, in Trade Unions, party clubs and civic society.
 Progression in the party's polling was heightened from the early 1920s when the seat joined many wrested from the Liberal Party, enabling the formation of the first Labour government.
 By length of tenure and in great majorities a safe seat status emerged for Labour (on the basis of these standard criteria) in the 1950s and 1960s.
 In the 1980s general elections Labour's Mansfield candidates came closer to losing to Conservatives.
 At the 1983 election, Labour held the seat by just over 2,000 votes – at the following, in 1987, 56 votes.
 That election was set against the background of the party HQ-backed miners' strike of 1984, not supported by the majority of miners in Nottinghamshire.

 In the elections after 1987 until 2017, the Labour MP Alan Meale held Mansfield with relatively large majorities.
 He was knighted in 2012 after receiving the award in the Queen's Birthday Honours list.

 At the 2005 general election, independent candidate Stewart Rickersey, a local District Councillor, took 17% of the vote, finishing in third place.

 At the 2010 general election, Andre Camilleri, another candidate from Mansfield Independent Forum and previously a local councillor with special responsibility as a Cabinet Member for Mansfield District Council during 2003 to 2007, was placed fourth with 9% of the vote, above the 5% deposit threshold.

 At the 2015 general election, the UKIP candidate Sid Pepper received 25% of the vote placing him third; this dropped to 5% at the 2017 election.

 At the 2019 general election, Ben Bradley held Mansfield with a 16,306 majority, the highest ever for a Conservative candidate.

+At the 2024 general election, Steve Yemm gained the seat for the Labour Party.